hottabov/eleventy-pug-scss-typescript/README.md

 In my daily work, I rely heavily on **Pug** for its significant acceleration in writing HTML, utilizing loops, templates, and making everything visually clearer.
 After spending a considerable amount of time integrating Pug into **Eleventy 3**, I finally breathed a sigh of relief.
 Moreover, I cannot imagine writing **CSS** without **SCSS**.
 By combining **Pug** and **SCSS**, you can boost your development speed significantly!

 Having tried many static site generators—from **Gulp** to **Webpack**, and finally **Parcel**—I settled on **Eleventy**.
-While Eleventy also requires some customization, it runs much faster and, most importantly, has a blog system that transforms static websites into a mini CMS.
+While Eleventy also requires some customization, it runs much faster and, most importantly, has a blog system that transforms static websites into a mini CMS for the client.

-The design of this website is based on [this repository](https://github.com/Oak-Harbor-Kits/Starter-Kit-V4-Eleventy).
+This kit based on [this repository](https://github.com/Oak-Harbor-Kits/Starter-Kit-V4-Eleventy).
 I appreciate the great work and detailed guide by the author.
-This kit includes the same file structure but has been enhanced and refined.
+This kit includes the same file structure but has been enhanced, updated up to Eleventy 3 and refined.
 It will continue to be updated as it has become my primary development tool.

+**Live demo** is here: [leonov.pp.ua](https://leonov.pp.ua)

 ## Features

+This starter kit is like a cheat code for getting your project live in no time.
+It’s basically a ready-made website you can tweak to perfection, giving you a fully responsive, mostly optimized site in just a few hours.
+Plus, it comes with some fun extras to make your dev life easier.

 - **Eleventy 3** static site generator.
+Supercharge your HTML with reusable components and layouts.
+Pug is the template language here, but you can mix and match others too.
 - **Pug** templating engine for faster HTML development.
 - **SCSS** for modular, maintainable, and efficient CSS styling.
 - **TypeScript** for strongly typed JavaScript development.
 - **PostCSS** with **cssnano** for CSS minification.
 - **Terser** for JavaScript minification.
 - **Eleventy Image Plugin** for responsive image generation and optimization.
+Stop wasting time optimizing images.
+This plugin compresses and converts them for you, shooting your Lighthouse score over 90.
+- **Eleventy Navigation**: Get navigation done in 3 lines of code—boom, it’s ready.
 - **Luxon** for handling dates and times in templates.
 - Integrated **BrowserSync** for live reloading during development.
+- **Centralized Data**: Change client info in _data/client.json like phone numbers or addresses in one place, and it’s updated everywhere (almost everywhere, but double check it, ok?).
-- Blog functionality with featured posts support.
+- **Netlify CMS**: Improved Blog functionality with featured posts support.
+Pre-configured and ready to go.
+- **Dark Mode**: Easy dark mode, auto-activated based on users’ system preferences.
+Nice touch, right?

+Get ready to launch without breaking a sweat!

 ## Technologies
 - **Eleventy (11ty)**: Static site generator.
 - **Pug**: Templating engine that simplifies HTML.
 - **SCSS**: CSS preprocessor for writing cleaner and more maintainable CSS.
 - **TypeScript**: Type-safe JavaScript.
+- **CSS-mqpacker**: collects CSS from media queries, significantly reducing the code.
 - **PostCSS & cssnano**: CSS post-processing and minification.
 - **Terser**: JavaScript minifier.
 - **Luxon**: Date and time formatting.